Fall 2025 Dates

 Self-Rescue Course

-Climbing comes with risk—whether you’re 1,000 feet up a granite wall or 30 feet off the deck at the local crag.
-If something goes wrong, would you know how to get yourself or your partner down safely?
+Climbing always carries risk—whether you’re 1,000 feet up a granite wall or 30 feet off the ground at the local crag.
+If something goes wrong, do you have the skills to get yourself or your partner down safely?
+Our Self-Rescue Course gives you the tools to do just that.

-Our Self-Rescue Course teaches the essential skills every climber should know to manage emergencies, problem-solve on the fly, and handle unexpected situations with confidence.
-You’ll build practical techniques that improve your safety and make you a more capable, trusted climbing partner.
+Our Self-Rescue Course teaches the essential skills every climber should have to manage emergencies, adapt on the fly, and handle the unexpected with confidence.
+You’ll gain practical, hands-on techniques that not only increase your personal safety but also make you a more reliable and trusted climbing partner.

 Sign up here!